-Prior to joining WHC, she served as the Executive Director of Conserve Wildlife Foundation of New Jersey where she transformed the little-known statewide non-profit into a well-respected and effective organization focused on rare and imperiled wildlife protection and recovery in the Garden State.
+Prior to joining WHC, she served as executive director of Conserve Wildlife Foundation of New Jersey, where she transformed the little-known statewide non-profit into a well-respected and effective organization focused on rare and imperiled wildlife protection and recovery in the Garden State.
 Margaret’s extensive fundraising and development experience comes from almost a decade in lead development roles at New Jersey Future and the Pinelands Preservation Alliance.
 She began her career in education publishing, developing an expertise in secondary and university STEM education.

-She holds a BSc in geology and geophysics from University College Ireland, Galway and a Masters in Micropaleontology from the University of Southampton, UK.
-She currently resides in Washington, D.C.
+She holds a BSc in geology and geophysics from University College Ireland, Galway and a Masters in micropaleontology from the University of Southampton, UK.
+She resides in Washington, D.C.